TopCape/PersonaFlowReader/README.md

 # Persona Flow Reader

-This tool allows the "decompilation" and "compilation" of Persona 1 event files.
+This tool allows the "decoding" and "encoding" of Persona 1 event files.
 This doesn't actually do the whole file, but only the section that are strictly related to the flow script inside the files.
 This includes:
 * A list of characters in the event with the pointers to the flow script which are triggered by talking to them
 * A list of positions in the scene that trigger flow script code with pointers to them
    * Some of these are triggered by just standing in the saved coordinates